nbooster/SnWARQ/README.md

 Optimization 0: Adjust message packet size and sender timeout (in 'SnWARQ.hpp') accordingly (based on your use case and channel characteristics).

-Optimization 1: Use the Boost library instead of the STL (list and fast allocator).
+Optimization 1: Use the Boost library instead of the STL (string, list and fast allocator).

 Optimization 2: Replace the conditional variable of the receiver with an atomic_flag.